Love Thy Neighbour(hood): Christian Foundations in Justice, Mercy & The Mission of God

 South Africa | AUSTRALIA | LEBANON

 Love Thy Neighbour(hood) is a five month global track seeking to equip a new generation of Jesus-followers for sustainable work in Christian mission through healing justice, radical mercy and peacemaking.
-LTN will give you tools for a robust spirituality and compassionate activism as you follow Jesus in a hurting world.
-This is a multi-location YWAM second-level training school—six weeks in South Africa, six weeks in Australia and six weeks in Lebanon.
+The LTN will give you tools to help cultivate a robust spirituality and compassionate activism as you follow Jesus in a world groaning for justice and new creation.
+This is a multi-location YWAM second-level training school; six weeks in South Africa, six weeks in Australia and six weeks in Lebanon.
 Hosted collectively by A Life Together, YWAM Muizenberg (South Africa),YWAM Wollongong (Australia) & The Foundation for Forgiveness and Reconciliation Project (Lebanon).

 WHO IS MY NEIGHBOUr(hood)?